MaheshBabu-RVCE104/GanMA-Ai/README.md

 ---

-## 📸 Interface in the Browser with Enterprise DB Read Permission
+## 📸 Interface in the Browser with Enterprise DB Read Permission with which a perfect E-mail is generated to send it to the user

 <p align="center">
   <img src="UI.png" alt="Extension Icon"/>